Risk, Compliance, Audit, Data Locality, PCI, and GDPR

 Key Takeaways

-• Data locality and data sovereignty affect where data is stored, processed, backed up, and accessed.
+• Data locality and data sovereignty govern where data is stored, processed, replicated, and legally controlled.

 Risk and Compliance Language